 “I like this place – it’s made an improvement to the area – the kind of thing Tottenham needs to bring it up.
 I’ve lived in Tottenham for more than 40 years we need more quality buildings like Protheroe.” – Baxter, resident

-Nancy Weatherly, 89 lives at Millcroft Nancy’s husband was in the RAF and was posted many times during his career which meant Nancy and her two children lived in a variety of homes, including in Germany and in Zimbabwe.
+89 year-old Nancy Weatherly lives at Millcroft.
+Nancy’s husband was in the RAF and was posted many times during his career which meant Nancy and her two children lived in a variety of homes, including in Germany and in Zimbabwe.

-Kerry the general manager here had a word with us and encouraged us to socialise.
+“Kerry, the general manager, had a word with us and encouraged us to socialise.
 We have now formed a social committee.
 I love socialising through this committee.
 Few of my fellow residents weren’t willing to be part of this committee whereas now they come out and we play games like cards and draughts.

 Some of us ladies have become very active in knitting and would be knitting some nice little squares which we will join to make a blanket.”